PoisotLab/ms_network_prediction/manuscript.md

 in existing datasets.
 Species interaction datasets are typically dominated by food webs, pollination, and host-parasite networks [@Ings2009EcoNet; @Poisot2020EnvBia].
-This could prove to be a limiting factor when trying to understand or predict networks of *under represented* interaction types or trying to integrate networks of different types [@Fontaine2011EcoEvo], especially given the structural variation of ecological networks [@Michalska-Smith2019TelEco].
+This could prove to be a limiting factor when trying to understand or predict networks of *under represented* interaction types or when trying to integrate networks of different types [@Fontaine2011EcoEvo], especially given the inherit structural variation of ecological networks [@Michalska-Smith2019TelEco].
 This stresses the need for an integrated, flexible, and data-efficient set of computational tools which will allow us to predict ecological networks accurately from